 This Thanksgiving snack mix is a delightful combination of some favorite fall treats.
-The two printables that I have included also tell your guests just what is in the harvest blessing mix and what each ingredient stands for.
+The two printables that I have included also tell your guests what is in the harvest blessing mix and the blessing that each ingredient stands for.

-This fun snack mix is designed just for the holiday, with each little treat symbolizing a different part of what makes Thanksgiving the great holiday that it is.
+This thankful snack mix is designed specifically for the holiday.
+Each of the treats symbolize different reasons why Thanksgiving is the great holiday that it is.

 - Candy corn

 - Small twist pretzels

 - A bag of Hershey kisses.
 I used the kisses with almonds, since I used almonds in my mix.

 The wonderful thing about this harvest blessing mix is that each ingredient stands for something related to Thanksgiving.

 Some are symbolic – like the twist pretzel to represent arms folded in prayer, or the Hershey Kisses symbolizing the love of family and friends.